 Of all cancer patients, 61 percent have forgiveness issues, and of those, more than half are severe, according to research by Dr. Michael Barry, a pastor and the author of the book, The Forgiveness Project.

-I don’t doubt that a lot of physical sickness is spiritually caused.
-However, I am not going to be dogmatic and declare all physical sickness is the consequence of a demonic attack but with my experience in deliverance, I have come to know that harboring feelings of bitterness or forgiveness or deliverance can open doors for demons to come into a person’s life.
+I don’t doubt that a lot of physical sicknesses are spiritually caused.
+However, I am not going to be dogmatic and declare all physical sickness is the consequence of a demonic attack.
+But with my experience in deliverance, I have come to know that harboring feelings of bitterness or forgiveness or deliverance can open doors for demons to come into a person’s life.
 The established linked in the medical field with bitterness and unwillingness to forgive with physical sickness bolsters the idea, in my view, that it could very well be an affliction by a demon, particularly a spirit of infirmity.